 Firstly, the user downloads the app and enters key information such as name, address, age and verifies their identity using their fingerprint or a facial scan.

 They then take a Covid-19 test, administered by an authorised healthcare professional, and the results are scanned into the Covi-pass.
-They can then use the digital health passport to authenticate their health status to enable “a safe return to work, life, and safe travel”, particularly for critical care and emergency services key workers.
+They can then use the digital health passport to authenticate their health status.

 However, a significant shortage of coronavirus test kits could make testing a challenge.
 Nevertheless, VST believes the technology could be key to ending the lockdown.